ARM: Refining Multivariate Forecasting with Adaptive Temporal-Contextual Learning: Appendix

-In this section, we demonstrate the efficacy of the "learning temporal patterns" component in AUEL in enhancing model parameter efficiency and reducing the optimal parameter size required in the main predictor, as shown in Table \ref{tab:moeparam}.
+In this section, we demonstrate the efficacy of AUEL in enhancing model parameter efficiency and reducing the optimal parameter size required in the main predictor, as shown in Table \ref{tab:moeparam}.
 Owing to AUEL's ability to disentangle univariate effects, the majority of parameters in the main predictor are primarily used for modeling inter-series dependencies, resulting in a significant reduction in the number of parameters needed.
 From the results, it is evident that on both the larger-scale Electricity dataset and the smaller ETTm1 dataset, the introduction of MoE significantly reduces the optimal model dimension \(d\).